Submitted by Taps Coogan on the 3rd of July 2016 to The Sounding Line.

 Since 2016, the Fed has raised the Fed Funds Rate to 1-1.25%, and in a continued effort to keep excess bank reserves from spilling back into the economy, they have raised the IOER rate to 1.25%.
 This means that the Fed, and by extension the US taxpayer, is now paying the world’s largest banks approximately $27 billion dollars a year for taking zero risk and providing no useful services to the economy.
 That amount could rise to $64 billion if rates rise to just 3%.

 The Fed appears to be trapped in a “lose-lose” situation.
 They claim that they are trying to tighten liquidity conditions in the economy.
 Yet, if they stop paying banks increasing sums of money on their excess reserves, those very same banks will look elsewhere for returns and might inject trillions of dollars of liquidity back into the economy by using excess reserves to purchase securities or through lending, undermining the Fed’s attempts to tighten.
 Because banks lend on a 10-1 fractional reserve basis, $2.1 trillion dollars in excess reserves could theoretically become $21 trillion in market liquidity.
-That is nearly twice the current liquidity in the financial system (~$12 trillion).
+Though it is unlikely that all this money would be lent out, if it were, that would nearly double the current liquidity in the financial system (~$12 trillion).
 The effect would be a replay of the Fed’s QE programs only even more powerful and much more inflationary.
-Needless to say, that is the opposite of what the Fed wants.
+Needless to say, that is the opposite of what the Fed wants at this moment.

 On the other hand, the Fed has now acknowledged the horrible optics of paying banks increasing tens of billions of dollars so that those very same banks don’t undermine the Fed and crash the US economy.
 Just last week there was a congressional hearing discussing this and many of the associated issues we have discussed in the past year here at The Sounding Line.
 These Federal Reserve payments on excess reserves are essentially taxpayer money.
 The Fed pays the US treasury most of the profits that result from its actions, so money diverted to pay banks reduces the Fed’s payments to the US government.
 At the end of the day that means that US taxpayers have to make up the difference in the Federal budget.
 The Fed currently pays about $100 billion to the US government a year.
 Rates wouldn’t have to rise too high before that number would turn negative.